AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/program-member-custom-field-sync.md

    ![](assets/program-member-custom-field-sync-4.png)

-1. Choose the desired Marketo Program Member Custom Field to map.
+1. Choose the desired Marketo [!UICONTROL Program Member Custom Field] to map.

    ![](assets/program-member-custom-field-sync-5.png)

    >[!NOTE]
    >
-   >The drop-down will only show Program Member Custom Fields that match the data type of the Salesforce field.
+   >The drop-down will only show [!UICONTROL Program Member Custom Fields] that match the data type of the [!DNL Salesforce] field.

 1. For additional field mappings, clear the search box and repeat steps 3 through 5.

-1. Click **Save** when done.
+1. Click **[!UICONTROL Save]** when done.

    ![](assets/program-member-custom-field-sync-6.png)

    >[!IMPORTANT]
    >
-   >Changes to program member data on the mapped fields will be synced between Marketo and Salesforce going forward.
+   >Changes to program member data on the mapped fields will be synced between Marketo and [!DNL Salesforce] going forward.

    >[!NOTE]
    >
-   >If you rename or change the data type of a field in Salesforce, we will remove any mapping of that field with the Program Member Custom Field.
+   >If you rename or change the data type of a field in [!DNL Salesforce], we will remove any mapping of that field with the [!UICONTROL Program Member Custom Field].
 But you can remap it with the new field after review.

 ## Unmap Salesforce Fields from Program Member Custom Fields {#unmap-salesforce-fields-from-program-member-custom-fields}

 If you ever want to free up a field in order to replace it, or just make a general change, you must perform an unmapping first.
 Here's how.

-1. In Marketo, click **Admin**.
+1. In Marketo, click **[!UICONTROL Admin]**.

    ![](assets/program-member-custom-field-sync-7.png)

-1. Click **Salesforce**, then click **Edit** next to Program Member Custom Field Sync.
+1. Click **[!UICONTROL Salesforce]**, then click **[!UICONTROL Edit]** next to [!UICONTROL Program Member Custom Field Sync].

    ![](assets/program-member-custom-field-sync-8.png)